SensesProject/extreme-events/src/assets/text/en.md

 ### Land area

-Area where both, a relative indicator based on temperature (Russo et al., 2015, 2017) and an absolute indicator based on temperature and relative humidity (Masterton & Richardson, 1979) exceed their respective threshold value for at least three days in a year.
+Area where both, a relative indicator based on temperature (Russo et al., 2015, 2017) and an absolute indicator, called Humidex, based on temperature and relative humidity (Masterton & Richardson, 1979) exceed their respective threshold value for at least three days in a year.

 ### Population